sherjeelshehzad/setredled/README.md

 Once pressed, it queues the controller and will light up once the conditions have been met.
 The states will be the same as Mode 1 but will also contain Green-Red-Ped 1 and Red-Green-Ped 2 for the NS and EW crossing respectively.

+The state will stay for a certain amount of time (listed below) before switching in ms.

+* Red-Red(1) / Red-Red(2): 500
+* Green-Red / Green-Red-Ped 1 / Red-Green / Red-Green-Ped 2: 6000
+* Yellow-Red / Red-Yellow: 2000

 #### The mode contains the following functions:

 * *alt_u32 pedestrian_tlc_timer_isr(void\* context)*: Handles the Pedestrian Mode ISR